We spend on average over $350 billion on anti-aging products a year in the US. That’s 350,000,000,000!

 Coenzyme Q10 or CoQ10 is a powerful antioxidant that plays an essential role in fertility by helping the mitochondria produce energy that is used by our cells.
 Since egg cells are so large they require more energy to produce healthy eggs, making adequate amounts of Coq10 vital for this process.
 It’s safe to say this applies to sperm cells as well and has been shown to increase sperm motility and count.

 As we age the amount of Coq10 in our bodies decreases which can lead to a decrease in the quality of our eggs.
-This is why it’s believed that Coq10 supplementation has been shown to improve ovarian reserve and egg quality.
-It also supports healthy pregnancy because the placenta contains a lot of CoQ10 to protect the fetus from oxidative stress and it helps prevent pre-eclampsia.
+This is why it’s Coq10 supplementation has been shown to improve ovarian reserve and egg quality.
+It also supports healthy pregnancy because the placenta contains a lot of CoQ10 to protect the fetus from oxidative stress, and it helps prevent pre-eclampsia.
 I recommend supplementing using Designs for Health CoQ10 – dosage is 50-100mg a day.

 In conclusion, preserving your fertility is as much about protecting the health of your future baby as it is about protecting the health of your reproductive system (which impacts everything!).